 If the details are different or missing, for example, because you moved address or printed the tax return from the internet, write the correct details in or under the 'Issue address' on the front of the form and put the date you changed address in box 2.
 It's important to keep your address details up to date, with HMRC, to make sure you're paying the right rate of Income Tax.
-You'll pay Scottish Income Tax if you live in Scotland for most of the tax year.
-We'll confirm in your tax calculation if you're a Scottish taxpayer and will pay Scottish Income Tax.
+You'll pay the appropriate rate of income tax for the year depending on whether you lived in Scotland, Wales or the rest of the UK for the majority of the tax year.